Document last updated 4/8/2016.

 Where can I find the standard forms for a living will and health care power of attorney?
 Can I draw up my own?

-The Ohio State Bar Association has developed standard forms with the Midwest Care Alliance (formerly Ohio Hospice & Palliative Care Organization), the Ohio State Medical Association, and the Ohio Hospital Association to make it easier for the people who choose to have these documents.
-You may obtain a copy of these forms by mailing a request along with $3 to the Midwest Care Alliance, 2233 North Bank Dr., Columbus, OH 43220, or by visiting that organization’s website at www.midwestcarealliance.org.
+The Ohio State Bar Association has developed standard forms with the Midwest Care Alliance, the Ohio State Medical Association, the Ohio Hospital Association and the Ohio Osteopathic Association to make it easier for those who choose to have these documents.
+You may obtain a copy of these forms by mailing a request along with $4 to LeadingAge Ohio (formerly Midwest Care Alliance), 2233 North Bank Dr., Columbus, OH 43220, or by visiting that organization’s website at www.midwestcarealliance.org

-You do not have to use the standard forms.
-However, for either document to be valid, it must include specific language spelled out in the Ohio Revised Code.
-Your physician and attorney will have copies of the standard forms, as will many organizations.
+You do not have to use any forms.
+However, to be valid, forms for health care powers of attorney and living wills must include specific language spelled out in the Ohio Revised Code

 Make several copies.
 Give one to a trusted member of your family.
 Keep another with your personal papers.
 Leave copies with your physician and your lawyer, and, perhaps, your clergy person.
 Be sure to give a copy of your health care power of attorney document to the person you have designated to be your agent.